-The Equity-Grounded Leadership Fellow Program cohort participants are beginning this journey with the courageous inquiry of personal and professional biases, impacting how they view themself and others.
-They will explore how to collectively influence others to create communities rooted in resilience and healing.
-We are grateful for this inaugural cohort, who will collaboratively help to shape and refine the fellow program to ensure leaders are empowered to mobilize themselves and others to create positive change.
+The Equity-Grounded Leadership Fellow Program cohort participants began this journey with the courageous inquiry of personal and professional biases, impacting how they view themselves and others.
+They explored how to collectively influence others to create communities rooted in resilience and healing.
+We are grateful for this inaugural cohort, who collaboratively helped to shape and refine the fellow program to ensure leaders are empowered to mobilize themselves and others to create positive change.

-At the first cohort meeting, the Fellows developed a shared vision for their time together:
+The 2022 cohort developed a shared vision for their time together:

 The Equity-Grounded Leadership Program Fellows envision a behavioral health system where all individuals attain wellness, where everyone has a fair opportunity to be as healthy as possible and that no one is left out from achieving this potential.

 Through the EGL Fellow Program, we will do this by: Supporting and growing one another through shared time/space/stories and histories.
 We will empower each other and our communities to be change agents for equity, diversity, inclusion and belonging; allowing our actions to speak louder than our words and be socially just.
 We make an intentional commitment to breaking down systems of oppression and behavioral health disparities.

 Principles of Change

 Participants gained knowledge and experience in equity-grounded leadership competencies, or Principles of Change.

 One of the most impactful components of the EGL program is the creation and implementation of collaborative projects to improve equity in behavioral health systems and services in Fellows’ organizations, communities, and/or regions.
 Fellows worked as teams or individually to design and implement these projects, with the support of project advisors and an evaluation team.